-In 1984, CSI (California Steel Industries) reopened operation of the prior Kaiser Steel facility that was commissioned in the 1940's.
-CSI installed additional waste water recovery and reuse systems in 1992, and has continued to optimize systems to conserve water and avert wastewater discharge issues.
-The site currently reuses their own treated sewage as makeup to cooling water systems.
+n 1984, California Steel Industries (CSI) Lreopened operation of the prior Kaiser Steel facility that was commissioned in the 1940s.
+CSI installed additional wastewater recovery and reuse systems in 1992, and has continued to optimize systems to conserve water and avert wastewater discharge issues.
+The site currently reuses its own treated sewage as makeup to cooling water systems.
 The local southern California community still lacks abundant water resources or wastewater discharge infrastructure to serve this operation, and CSI has continued to explore and develop alternatives to manage its own water use and wastewater discharge requirements in coordination with area municipalities and regulatory authorities.

-CSI installed new closed circuit evaporative coolers at two different site locations in 2006 to provide secondary cooling of closed cooling loops for air compressor equipment.
-No wastewater discharge collection lines were in place for tower blowdown, and previous tower blowdown had to be collected in wastewater collection pits or tanks from which CSI's tank truck could haul this water to CSI's in-plant waste processing system.
-Use of a zero liquid discharge approach for cooling tower water treatment allowed CSI to avert either significant wastewater hauling cost or capital cost investment to install a wastewater discharge collection system.
+CSI installed new closed-circuit evaporative coolers at two different site locations in 2006 to provide secondary cooling of closed cooling loops for air compressor equipment.
+No wastewater discharge collection lines were in place for tower blowdown, and previous tower blowdown had to be collected in wastewater collection pits or tanks, from which CSI's tank truck could haul this water to CSI's in-plant waste processing system.
+Use of a zero liquid discharge (ZLD) approach for cooling tower water treatment allowed CSI to avert either significant wastewater hauling cost or capital cost investment to install a wastewater discharge collection system.

-The EC West location installed an EVAPCO ATW 64-4H cross flow closed circuit cooler tower to support three air compressors (two Quincy 1250 cfm and one Ingersol Rand XLE 1600 cfm).
-The EC 10 location installed one BAC VF1-027-42J counterflow closed circuit cooling tower to support a single air compressor (Ingersol Rand XLE 1600 cfm).
+The EC West location installed an EVAPCO ATW 64-4H cross-flow closed-circuit cooler tower to support three air compressors (two Quincy 1,250 cfm and one Ingersol Rand XLE 1,600 cfm).
+The EC 10 location installed one BAC VF1-027-42J counterflow closedcircuit cooling tower to support a single air compressor (Ingersol Rand XLE 1,600 cfm).
 Both coolers were constructed with galvanized tube bundles and galvanized housing.
 The EVAPCO unit included a 304 SS basin.

-The typical operating temperature drop across the EVAPCO tube bundle ranges from 5 to 15 °F with a 340 GPM evaporative cooling water circulating flow, and one to two operational air compressor load.
-The average temperature drop across the BAC tube bundle is 24 to 28 °F with a 115 GPM evaporative cooling water circulating flow, and the operational load of the single air compressor.
-Prior to replacement of these two systems, loss of adequate primary water (closed loop) cooling caused air compressors to experience high temperature trip outs, with frequent seal failures and oil changeouts from overheating.
-Scaled evaporative condenser tube bundles in the old cooler towers caused closed loop cooling water temperatures to run 10 to 20 °F higher than design operating conditions.
+The typical operating temperature drop across the EVAPCO tube bundle ranges from 5 to 15°F with a 340 gpm evaporative cooling water circulating flow, and 1-to-2 operational air compressor load.
+The average temperature drop across the BAC tube bundle is 24-28°F with a 115 gpm evaporative cooling water circulating flow, and the operational load of the single air compressor.
+Prior to replacement of these two systems, loss of adequate primary water (closed-loop) cooling caused air compressors to experience high-temperature trip-outs, with frequent seal failures and oil changeouts from overheating.
+Scaled evaporative condenser tube bundles in the old cooler towers caused closed-loop cooling water temperatures to run $10-20^{\circ}$ F higher than design operating conditions.